 Honors & Awards

 Mr. Lombardi was recently recognized at the Inaugural U.S. Benchmark Annual Awards as Litigator of the Year-Midwest.
 His 2013 Benchmark Litigation honors also include recognition as a Local Litigation Star in the Illinois chapter and a Litigation Star - United States for intellectual property.
 In addition, Benchmark recognized him in the area of product liability.
 He is listed in Chambers USA, which noted his “incredible presence in court;” and was recognized in the 2011, 2012, and 2013 IAM Patent directories; recognized in Legal 500 for patent litigation, national trial lawyers, and product liability and mass tort defense: consumer products, which called attention to his “lead trial counsel capabilities on high-profile cases;” and was listed in the Guide to the World’s Leading Experts in Patent Law Practitioners 2013.
-He was selected as a “Life Science Star” by LMG Life Science in 2012 and 2013, named a “IP Star” by Managing Intellectual Property in 2013, and Law360 recognized Mr. Lombardi as an “Intellectual Property MVP” in December 2012.
+He was named a “IP Star” by Managing Intellectual Property in 2013 and 2014, selected as a “Life Science Star” by LMG Life Science in 2012 and 2013, and Law360 recognized Mr. Lombardi as an “Intellectual Property MVP” in December 2012.
 Mr. Lombardi has also been recognized as an Illinois “SuperLawyer” for numerous years.

 Mr. Lombardi is a member of the firm’s Executive Committee.